 David Robbins, MD is a board certified urologist in Miami and regional expert in the treatment of ED.
-Dr Robbins is proud to offer patients with ED this new and cutting edge sound wave based treatment option.
+For many years now, Dr. Robbins has been the leader in offering Shock Wave Therapy as an option for erectile dysfunction treatment.
+Dr Robbins is proud to offer patients with ED this new and cutting edge office based treatment option.

 Shock wave therapy was initially introduced to the field of medicine in the 1980s as a means for treating kidney stones and it is still used today.
 Since that time, shock wave treatment has been used for its regenerative properties with success in the treatment of a multitude of medical conditions including tendonitis, plantar fasciitis, fat reduction, wrist pain, shoulder pain, epicondylitis, non-healing wounds and more.
 The shock wave is an acoustic wave that carries energy through a medium in a noninvasive manner.
 When Li-ESWT is used on an organ it delivers energy via its acoustic wave to that tissue resulting in a cascade of biological reactions including the release of growth factors resulting in neovascularization i.e. growth and improvement in blood supply.
 Many contemporary prospective studies in reputable medical journals (see below) have shown improvement in International Index of Erectile Function (IIEF) and Erection Hardness Score (EHS) resulting from Li-ESWT.